shopware/shopware/src/Docs/platform/5-orm/3-flags.md

 # Flags

 Flags are attributes to a field in a definition.
-They provide additional information, which are not field type specific.
+They provide additional information, which is not field type specific.

 ### Flags for fields